JuliaFirstOrder/ProximalOperators.jl/README.md

 ## Available functions

 The available constructors are described in the following table.
-Each function can be customized with parameters: you can access the specific documentation of each one from the command line of Julia directly (try typing in `?NormL1`).
+You can access the specific documentation of each of them from the command line of Julia (try typing in `?NormL1`) to have information on their parameters.

 Function        | Description                                          | Properties
 ----------------|------------------------------------------------------|----------------